 We perform Limited Compliance Reviews in order to validate the eligibility of the loans to be acquired by us.
 However, these reviews do not include examination of all of the documents that would be required to be reviewed to ensure that the loans comply with all applicable federal, state and local laws and regulations.
-Of the eligible loans acquired from June 1, 2017 through October 31, 2017 and selected for borrower credit and property valuation reviews, 293 were also subject to a Limited Compliance Review (of which 277 are included in the Reference Pool).
+Of the eligible loans acquired from September 1, 2017 through November 30, 2017 and selected for borrower credit and property valuation reviews, 284 were also subject to a Limited Compliance Review (of which 268 are included in the Reference Pool).
+Of the mortgage loans subject to a Limited Compliance Review, none were determined to be ineligible to be sold to us based on the results of such Limited Compliance Review.
+The mortgage loan was otherwise potentially includable in the Reference Pool; however, as a result of the determination of ineligibility, it was not included in the Reference Pool.